 Generally, residents choose sober living homes after completing an in-patient program, especially if they need the help and support of professionals as they transition to the sober lifestyle.

 The sober living environment helps individuals by providing an autonomous, but structured environment.
 Residents enjoy the support of program directors, counselors, sponsors and co-residents.
 This environment is highly effective at helping individuals prevent a relapse into addiction.

-Sober living environments augment an individual’s recovery process.
-It is a great alternative to going directly from in-patient care straight back into an unstructured home environment.
+Sober living environments can augment your recovery process.
+These sober communities make a great alternative to going directly from in-patient care straight back into an unstructured home environment.
 This environment is designed to replicate normal, everyday life while helping residents develop healthy habits, which helps reduce the chance of relapse.

 Sober living homes prepare residents for their return to home life by helping them in a number of ways including:

 - Guides them through the process of making amends with friends and family members affected by one’s substance abuse